 Paytm was founded in 2010 and is India’s largest payment company that offers consumers multi-source and multi destination payment solutions.
-It allows consumers to make payments from any bank account to any other bank account at free of cost i.e. zero percent fee charges.
+Paytm allows consumers to make payments from any bank account to any other bank account free of cost, i.e., zero percent fee charges.
 Over 8 million merchants have availed its comprehensive payment solutions.

 Paytm was founded by Vijay Shekhar Sharma and is owned by One97 Communications.
 It is licensed by RBI.
-The app allows its users to shop for both physical and digital goods, and also pay for DTH plans, bill payments and mobile recharges.
+The Paytm app allows users to shop for both physical and digital goods, and also pay for DTH plans, bill payments, and mobile recharges.

 The company partnered with Alibaba’s cloud computing arm – ‘AliCloud’ to expand its payment network at a global scale.
-Paytm has investors like Berkshire Hathaway, SoftBank Group, MediaTek and even raised undisclosed funding from Ratan Tata in March 2015.
+Paytm has investors like Berkshire Hathaway, SoftBank Group, and MediaTek.
+It even raised an undisclosed amount from Ratan Tata in March 2015.

-4. You can make payments to others or to bank accounts on Paytm by scanning a QR code
+4. You can make payments to other individuals or bank accounts on Paytm by scanning a QR code.

-5. You can also send money to another Paytm user via their phone number
+5. You can also send money to other Paytm users via their phone number.

 Also Read : 10 Best Payment Gateways in India

-PolicyBazaar is an online insurance aggregator for comparative analysis of products that are offered by various insurers like its price, quality and key benefits.
-It helps the users compare insurance policies and help and assist them in selecting the best one, or the most suited on that they can buy online.
+PolicyBazaar is an online insurance aggregator for comparative analysis of products that are offered by various insurers using parameters like price, quality, and key benefits.
+It helps users compare insurance policies and assists them in selecting the best or the most relevant policy that can be purchased online or offline.

-It was founded by Yashish Dahiya, Alok Bansal and Avaneesh Nirjar in June 2008 in Gurugram.
-PolicyBazaar has raised over a $238 million as of 2018.
-The online platform began as a price-comparison website and an information portal for learning about insurance and related insurance programs, and then later it expanded to a marketplace for insurance policies.
+PolicyBazaar was founded by Yashish Dahiya, Alok Bansal, and Avaneesh Nirjar in June 2008 in Gurugram.
+PolicyBazaar has raised over $238 million as of 2018.
+The online platform began as a price-comparison website and an information portal for learning about insurance and related programs; it then expanded to become a marketplace for insurance policies.

-PolicyBazaar has tied up with insurance brokers which help them procure information such as price, benefit, insurance cover etc directly from the insurers for the customer to compare.
-PolicyBazaar does not charge anything from its customer for their service.
-The revenue for the company comes from fixed fees for marketing and advertisement from the insurance companies.
+PolicyBazaar has tied up with insurance brokers which helps it procure information such as price, benefit, insurance cover, etc. directly from the insurers for the customer to compare.
+PolicyBazaar does not charge anything from the customer for its service.
+The revenue for the company is generated from the fees charged for the marketing and advertisement stints done byinsurance companies on its platform.

-Founded in Bangalore, Razorpay is focused on the payment needs of startups and enterprises.
-With Razorpay, merchants can easily accept, process and disburse money to and from their dealers.
-It was founded in 2014 by Harshil Mathur and Shashank Kumar and they have thousands of clients using their service.
-It allows an online business to accept, process and distribute digital payment through various segments modes like debit card, credit card, net banking, UPI and prepaid digital wallets.
+Founded in Bangalore, Razorpay focuses on the payment needs of startups and enterprises.
+With Razorpay, merchants can easily accept, process, and disburse money to and from their dealers.
+It was founded in 2014 by Harshil Mathur and Shashank Kumar.
+Thousands of clients use its service.
+Razorpay allows an online business to accept, process, and distribute digital payment through various modes like debit card, credit card, net banking, UPI, and prepaid digital wallets.

-MobiKwik is an Indian fintech company that was founded in 2009 by Bipin Preet Singh and Upasana Taku, and its headquarters is in Gurugram.
-MobiKwik is a digital wallet service providers that provides services like mobile and online payments, phone and DTH recharge, mobile transfers and shopping online.
-It allows users to store up to Rs 50,000 in wallet and recharge mobile, pay bills and shop across merchants in India across various channels like Apps, website, mobile website, SMS or even IVR.
-The users can also use the partial payment feature for ticket reservation and cash pick up for bus tickets booking.
+MobiKwik is an Indian fintech company that was founded in 2009 by Bipin Preet Singh and Upasana Taku.
+It is headquartered in Gurugram.
+MobiKwik is a digital wallet service provider that offers services mobile and online payments, phone and DTH recharge, mobile transfers, online shopping and a lot more.
+It allows users to store up to INR 50,000 in a MobiKwik wallet that can be used to recharge mobile, pay bills, and shop across various channels.
+MobiKwik users can use the partial payment feature for ticket reservation and cash pick up for bus tickets booking.

-Its investors list include Sequoia Capital, NET1, GMO Venture Partners and eight other investors too.
+MobiKwik's investors include Sequoia Capital, NET1, GMO Venture Partners, and eight others.
 Post demonetization, MobiKwik has made it free to transfer money from your wallet to the bank account.
-Before demonetization, MobiKwik used to charge 4 percent for a non-KYC compliant user and 1 percent fee for a KYC compliant user.
-Mobikwik has 25 million users across the country and many more in the adding.
-Non-KYC compliant users can transfer from Rs 1000 to Rs 20000 to bank account.
-But, after KYC, you can store Rs 1,00,000 in your MobiKwik wallet.
+Before demonetization, MobiKwik used to charge 4 percent for a non-KYC compliant user and 1 percent fee for a KYC (know your customer) compliant user.
+MobiKwik has 25 million users across India and many more are being added.
+Non-KYC compliant users can transfer from INR 1000 to INR 20,000 to their bank account.
+But once your KYC is done, you can store upto INR 1,00,000 in your MobiKwik wallet.

-Do you want to buy something offline on EMI, but don’t own a credit card?
-Zest Money offers an EMI option which you can use to purchase things online or offline from their partner merchants.
-It is another Bangalore based startup, founded by Lizzie Chapman, Ashish Anantharaman and Priya Sharma.
+Do you want to buy something offline on EMI but don’t own a credit card?
+Zest Money offers an EMI option that you can use to purchase things online or offline from its partner merchants.
+It is another Bangalore-based startup founded by Lizzie Chapman, Ashish Anantharaman, and Priya Sharma.

-LendingKart is online financing company.
-LendingKart was founded by Harshvardhan Lunia and Mukul Sachan in 2014.
-LendingKart provides loans for working capital needs for SMEs (Small and Medium sized Enterprises), which are quick and easy collateral free with minimal paperwork.
+Lendingkart is an online financing company founded by Harshvardhan Lunia and Mukul Sachan in 2014.
+Lendingkart provides loans for working capital needs for SMEs (small and medium sized enterprises); these loans are quick and collateral-free with minimal paperwork.

-The company works across 462 cities and disbursed close to 6500 loans.
-They are targeting to disburse loan over Rs 1600 crores by the end of 2018.
-Aditya Birla Capital, Saama Capital, Mayfield Fund, Bertelsmann India Investments (BII) and Darrin Capital Management are some of its prominent funding partners.
-In the March of 2016, LendingKart entered into strategic partnership with Mahindra’s SmartShift – a digitally enabled aggregator for cargo owners and transporters.
+The company works across 462 cities and has more than 6500 loans to date.
+Lendingkart has disbused loans over INR 1600 crores by the end of 2018.
+Aditya Birla Capital, Saama Capital, Mayfield Fund, Bertelsmann India Investments (BII), and Darrin Capital Management are some of its prominent funding partners.
+In March 2016, Lendingkart entered into a strategic partnership with Mahindra’s SmartShift – a digitally enabled aggregator for cargo owners and transporters.

-LendingKart has access to huge amount of data from data partners dispersed across the country.
-These data partners provide Lendingkart with various kind of information about the vendor including his educational qualification, family background, reputation, competitiveness in the market etc.
+Lendingkart has access to huge amount of data from data partners dispersed across the country.
+These data partners provide Lendingkart with diverse information about the vendor: educational qualification, family background, reputation, competitiveness in the market, etc.

 How does Lendingkart work?

-1. Lendingkart does marketing through referrals, print releases, news releases.
+1. Lendingkart does marketing through referrals, print releases, and news releases.

-2. SMEs or Vendors visit the website to apply for the loan.
+2. SMEs or vendors visit Lendingkart's website to apply for the loan.

-3. They need to provide full information and upload documents.
+3. They need to provide complete information and upload relevant documents.

-4. The documents are verified. analytics team generates two codes through machine learning.
+4. Once the documents are verified, the analytics team at Lendingkart generates two codes through machine learning systems.

-5. Based on that, decision whether to provide loan or not and if then by what amount is made.
+5. Based on those codes, a decision to provide the loan or not is generated and the amount is decided if the loan is approved.

-The best part about the whole process is that it just takes 4 hour.
-Bank generally needs weeks and months for the same process.
-But, with integration of technology – Lendingkart does the same process within only 4 hours.
+The best part about the whole process is that it just takes 4 hours.
+A bank generally needs weeks and months for the same process.

-Pine Labs features include marketing tools, reporting and analytics, and offers payment gateway API solutions, mobile payment solution (via myPlutus), loyalty and gift card programs, value-added solutions like EMIs, discounts, pay by points, loyalty solutions, e-wallets, and others.
+Pine Labs' offerings include marketing tools, reporting and analytics, payment gateway API solutions, mobile payment solution (via myPlutus), loyalty and gift card programs, value-added solutions like EMIs, discounts, pay by points, loyalty solutions, e-wallets and others.
 The mobile app of Pine Labs is available on Android and iOS and can be used for targeted promotions, dynamic currency conversion and more.
-In 2017, Pine Labs launched its complete suite of services in Southeast Asian markets, and has a presence in Malaysia.
+In 2017, Pine Labs launched its complete suite of services in Southeast Asian markets; it is present in Malaysia.